aaryan-00/Shortify-URL-Shortener/README.md

 My Key Takeaways:
 </h2>

-   During the development of the QuickLink application, I gained valuable insights and practical experience in various aspects of web development.
-Here are my key learnings:
+Throughout the process of building the Shortify URL Shortener application, I acquired invaluable knowledge and hands-on expertise in diverse areas of web development.
+Here, I present my significant takeaways from this experience.

-- Full Stack Development: As a new web developer, working on the QuickLink application allowed me to gain valuable experience in implementing both the server-side and client-side components.
-This comprehensive involvement provided me with a holistic understanding of web development, from the backend to the frontend.
--  User Authentication : I was able to make user to sign up or login before entering into the application.
--  Password hashing : The password typed by the user was first hashed before storing into the database.
-This provide a reliability and security.
+- Full Stack Development: Successfully implemented Full Stack Development by seamlessly integrating server-side and client-side components in a unified project leveraging Express, EJS, and Node.js.
+- User Authentication: Enabled user registration and login for secure access to the application and implemented user authentication and session management.
+- Password Hashing: Prioritized security by hashing passwords using bcrypt module before storing them.
-- Bootstrap: Utilize Bootstrap framework for efficient and visually appealing UI design without extensive CSS coding.
+- Bootstrap: Utilized Bootstrap for easy and visually appealing UI design.
-- Search Functionality: Implement search feature for users to quickly find specific data within the application.
+- Search Functionality: Implemented a search feature for efficient querying of URLs and notes.
-- Click Tracking: Monitor and track the number of clicks on shortened URLs to gather valuable user engagement data.
+- Click Tracking: Tracked the number of clicks on shortened URLs for user engagement insights.
-- README Documentation: Create well-structured README files to provide clear instructions and guidance for other developers.
+- MongoDB Cloud Database: Successfully connected to and utilized a MongoDB cloud database.
-- Debugging Skills: Improve debugging abilities by effectively identifying and resolving errors during development.
+- Debugging Skills: Developed expertise in debugging type errors, Axios errors, and HTTP status codes.
+- Working with HTML and styling using CSS and Bootstrap: Worked with HTML templates and static files and Styled the application using Bootstrap and CSS.
+- Structured Readme: Created a well-organized readme file in the Git repository.

 ## References: